What is the demand for Business Process Outsourcing services on the European market?

 Tips:

-- Consider openness towards outsourcing, labour costs, language, historical bonds, and your existing network when selecting your priority market.
+- Consider openness to outsourcing, labour costs, language, historical bonds, and your existing network when selecting your priority market.

 - Be aware that European partners may be sceptical of offshoring, so you need to earn their trust and work hard to keep it once you have it.
 Proving to be trustworthy, honest and transparent will make you stand out from your competition and add to your partner’s openness and willingness to outsource.

 - If you choose to work with a representative in your target market, keep in mind that they should be a well-connected expert.
-For example, your uncle who lives in Germany might not be the best intermediary for your company.
 See our study on the European intermediary landscape for ITO- and BPO-services for more information.

-3. Which services from developing countries have the most potential on the European BPO market?
+3. Which services from developing countries have the most potential in the European BPO market?

-Automation is driving a shift towards high-skilled services, but lower-skilled services continue to offer market entry opportunities.
-SMEs are your most suitable potential buyers in Europe.
+Automation is driving a shift towards high-skilled services.
+Lower-skilled services continue to offer market entry opportunities, as long as they are combined with automation and/or technological investments.
+Your most suitable potential buyers in Europe are SMEs.
 These companies are a good match for you when it comes to capacity and flexibility.
 Specialisation can create opportunities within any service category and in any sector.

 Specialisation offers opportunities in any sector

-The BPO market can be segmented into various sectors or industries, the so-called vertical markets.
-Figure 8 shows the total global outsourcing ACV for 2021 per commercial sector, consisting of around 9% BPO and 91% ITO (including SaaS and IaaS).
+The BPO market can be segmented into various sectors or industries, known as ‘vertical markets’.
+As shown in Figure 5, the total global outsourcing ACV for 2023 for each commercial sector, with BPO accounting for around 9% BPO and ITO (including SaaS and IaaS) accounting for around 91%.
 This is similar to Europe, where BPO accounts for 10% and ITO for 90%.

 * Converted from USD ($)

 The largest global market for outsourcing is the financial services sector, also known as BFSI: banking, financial services and insurance.
-Other large markets are the business services and manufacturing industries, as well as the retail sector (which is increasingly moving online).
+Other large markets include the manufacturing industry and business services.

 There is generally less competition in niche markets, which leads to higher (and more stable) prices and loyalty from buyers.
 For example, offering contact centre services for a bank may require a thorough knowledge and understanding of European financial legislation.
 The more you invest in specialising and finding your comfortable niche market, the better your chances of finding clients and partners.